cpjet64/browser-tools-mcp/README.md

 ## 🤝 Contributing

-Browser Tools MCP is actively maintained and welcomes contributions.
+WebAI-MCP is actively maintained and welcomes contributions.

 ### **🐛 Issues & Feature Requests**
 - Open an issue for bugs or feature requests